NielsenSalesEngineering/Demo/Demo/README.md

 This document will guide you through implementing the Nielsen App API SDK.
 Read the engineering forum for more details and documentation.

 ## Implementing the SDK

 ### Configure the Nielsen App SDK

 #### Frameworks

+Add the following to Linked Frameworks and Libraries:

+* CoreMedia
+* AVFoundation
+* Security
+* SystemConfiguration
+* AdSupport
+* Foundation
+* UIKit
+* CoreLocation
+* libsqlite3.dylib
+* NielsenAppApi

 #### Build Settings

+Navigate to Build Settings > Linking > Other Linker Flags and add lstdc++ for Any Architecture | Any SDK.

 ### Configure the player

 ### Configure the asset

 ### Register Key Value Observers on status and rate.
 Register currentItem.timedMetadata if using ID3

 ### Observe player every 2 seconds and update playheadPosition

 ### Watch for rate changes to handle pauses in playback.
 A rate of 0 is paused.

 ### Watch status to play asset once loaded

 ### Parse ID3 Tags and send to Nielsen App API

 ### Implement Nielsen App API Delegate